hunt-genes/SMED8020/Day3-1-METAL/README.md

 #### 1. Gather summary statistics

-Usually you would download publically available summary statistics from the internet to your local machine.
+Usually you would download publicly available summary statistics from the internet to your local machine.
 For convience for this practical, we have already downloaded summary statistics from 3 studies, BBJ, HUNT, and GLGC.

 # Required data